MINNESOTA DEFECTIVE PRODUCT AND DEFECTIVE EQUIPMENT LAWYERS

 To have a successful product liability claim, the injured person must prove (1) that he or she was injured, (2) that the manufacturer’s product caused the injury, (3) that the injury resulted from a defect in the manufacturer’s product, and (4) that the defect existed in the product when it was sold by the manufacturer.

 A couple of years ago, one of our attorneys had a case where a bolt in a trailer-hitch broke.
-As a result, the trailer crushed a man’s foot.
+As a result, the trailer crushed a man’s foot which then had to be amputated.
 The product defect was that the bolts were not strong enough to hold the trailer hitch, and were made with substandard metal.
 Fortunately, the client’s family saved the bolts and we were able to prove they were defective.
 If our client had not saved the bolts, we probably would not have been successful with the case.
 Another example is a case we had where a girl fell through a defective railing at an apartment building.
 If the girl’s parents had not saved the defective balustrade, we would not have been successful for her.

 The next most important think to know and do if you are injured by a defective product is TAKE PICTURES, and GET THE NAMES and phone numbers of witnesses.